I’m earning no money through advertising, it’s part of the free plan on WordPress, sorry, not my will!

 I introduce myself!

-I’m interested in the creative and artistic side of video games, especially stories and contentss, but also the formal expressive languages, aesthetics and techniques.
-I like pathos-filled stories, intriguing atmospheres, imaginative aesthetics, original and innovative gameplays, serious and mature contents and thoughts; I appreciate cinematographic and literary inspirations, and search for artistic crossover, original ideas, games complexity and deep intellectual experiences.
+I’m interested in the creative and artistic side of video games, especially stories and contents, but also formal expressive languages, aesthetics and techniques.
+I like pathos-filled stories, intriguing atmospheres, imaginative aesthetics, original and innovative gameplays, interactive storytelling, serious and mature contents and thoughts; I appreciate cinematographic and literary inspirations, and search for artistic crossovers, original ideas, games complexity and deep intellectual experiences.

-Years ago i used to play many horror titles as Alone in the Dark (the first one), Resident Evil (the first one), Silent Hill (the first and the second one), Call of Chtulu Dark Corners of the Earth, Crimson Butterfly Project Zero, etc. and recently i played Deadly Premonition, Alien Isolation, The Vanishing of Ethan Carter, White Night etc. etc. I think horror could be a creative metaphor for our fears and obscure sides of life.
+Years ago I used to play many horror titles as Alone in the Dark (the first one), Resident Evil (the first one), Silent Hill (the first and the second one), Call of Chtulu Dark Corners of the Earth, Crimson Butterfly Project Zero, etc. and recently I played Deadly Premonition, Alien Isolation, The Vanishing of Ethan Carter, White Night etc. etc. I think horror can be a creative metaphor for our fears and obscure sides of life.

-I like some mainstream titles such as Assassin’s Creed 2, Deus Ex Human Revolution, Red Dead Redemption, Metal Gear Solid (Sneak Eater at the first place, Phantom Pain at the last one), etc. I love interactive drama such as The Walking Dead, The Wolf Among Us, Life is Strange, Beyond: Two Souls, Heavy Rain, 1979 Revolution: Black Friday, etc. I also like modern graphic adventures such as The Cat Lady, games with a scientific or science fiction background, e. g.
+I like some mainstream titles such as Assassin’s Creed 2, Deus Ex Human Revolution, Red Dead Redemption, Metal Gear Solid (Sneak Eater in the first position, Phantom Pain in the last one), etc. I love interactive drama such as The Walking Dead, The Wolf Among Us, Life is Strange, Beyond: Two Souls, Heavy Rain, 1979 Revolution: Black Friday, Detroit: Become Human etc. I also like modern graphic adventures such as The Cat Lady, games with a scientific or science fiction background, e. g.
 SOMA, puzzle games as Portal (1 & 2), The Talos Principle, etc.

 Now i’m pretty oriented towards the so called Walking Simulators (a bad definition indeed!) as The Path, Beyond Eyes, Journey, The Unfinished Swan, What Remains of Edith Finch, Firewatch, Abzu, The Town of Light, etc. Perhaps the last but not unique frontier for Videogames Art.